 Because it was still early, the Gritters (vehicles that spread grit, sand, and salt on the ice) had not yet been to work, so I ended up driving back down towards Fort William, passed by Spean bridge and took a different road up to Aviemore.

 From Aviemore, we drove for a further six miles through beautiful countryside into the Glenmore Village, a part of the Cairngorms National Park, the largest national park in the UK.

 Since it was already 10:15 am (the center opens at 10 am) and the hike was scheduled to start at 11 am, I hurriedly parked and trudged clumsily up a short slope to buy one of the ‘first come first serve’ tickets at the Cairngorm Reindeer Centre.
 (Adults £14—approximately $20 U.S., Children £8—approximately $11 U.S., Under 5s free.)

 Right next to the center is a Reindeer paddock.
 If you’re unable to trek up the hill, you can do the next best thing—meet and pet a few reindeer here for £3.50 each—approximately $4 U.S.

-I browsed around the Reindeer Centre which also doubles up as a shop that sells books and reindeer related gifts and products.
-But what interested me more were the sturdy Wellington hiking boots that I hired from them at 50 pence each—about 70 cents U.S..
-Off came the sports shoes (they were useless on the ice) and on came thick socks and Wellingtons.
+I browsed around the Reindeer Center which also doubles as a shop that sells books and reindeer related gifts and products.
+But what interested me more were the sturdy Wellington hiking boots that I hired from them at 50 pence each—about 70 cents U.S. Off came the sports shoes (they were useless on the ice) and on came thick socks and Wellingtons.

 The Trek to the Mountain Plateau